okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-with-entitlements/main/index.md

 #### Schemas

-The following sample demonstrates a schema for an Entitlement property schema extension, where a custom profile property is defined for the Profile resourceType.
+The following sample demonstrates a schema for an entitlement property schema extension, where a custom profile property is defined for the profile resource type.

 > **Note**: `isvname` is used as a placeholder in this schema.
 To ensure the uniqueness of your URNs and locations, replace it with the name of your org or similar.